KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/delayed-proof-of-work.md

 The Cascade Effect simply means that were Bob to attempt to change even the smallest bit in the raw data—whether from a desire to cheat, or by mistake, or for any other reason—the entire transaction hash would dramatically change.
 In this way, the mathematical formulas in the Bitcoin protocol ensure that Bob cannot create an improper history.

-Were Bob to attempt to create an incorrect transaction hash, other miners on the network could use the raw transaction data from Alice, perform the proper mathematical formulas in the Bitcoin protocol, and immediately discover that Bob’s hashes are incorrect.
-Thus, all the devices on the network would reject Bob’s incorrect attempts and prevent him from claiming rewards.
+Were Bob to attempt to create an incorrect transaction hash, other miners would discover the falseness of the hash during their automated mining process.
+The miners would use the same raw transaction data from Alice, perform the proper mathematical formulas in the Bitcoin protocol, and immediately discover that Bob's attempted hash was incorrect.
+All the devices on the network would reject Bob’s attempt and this would prevent Bob from claiming rewards.

 ##### Step One Continued: Finishing the Preliminary Calculations